bproorda/KnotSlackReact/README.md

 [Introduction to SignalR](https://docs.microsoft.com/en-us/aspnet/core/signalr/introduction?view=aspnetcore-3.1)
 SignalR is a library for adding real time functionality to applications using web sockets.
 For those who are unfamiliar, a usual HTTP connection is only one way.
 The client sends a request to the server and the server responds.
 A web socket allows for two way communication.
 In SignalR, the client can call hub(on the server) methods, and the hub can call client methods.

-## Using KnotSlack (currently not deployed)
+## Using KnotSlack

-1. Clone the repo.
-(This is kind of like telling to take off the plastic wrapper before you microwave the popcorn, isn't it?)
+1. Clone the repos.
+Api repo: https://github.com/bproorda/KnotSlackApi

-2. Open up the SignalrApi directory in Visual Studio
+2. Open up the SignalrApi directory in Visual Studio, make sure you have all the required packages.

-3. Make sure both projects are set as startup projects.
+3. You can open this front end in Visual studio code.
+Make sure you run npm install.
+Then use npm start to well, start.

 4. The API will open to Swagger documentation.
-Please not that these do not include the Signalr hub methods.
+Please note that these do not include the Signalr hub methods.

 5. The front end will open to the homepage.
-Register as a user to begin, or login if you have already.
+Register as a user to begin, login, or enter as guest user.
+    -NOTE: a guest user will only have access to General Chat

 6. Chat Away!
 You will start off in the General Chat Area.